jstandish/nerve/README.md

 nerve
 =====

-A async javascript event broadcast implementation using routes and channels.
-This approach is similar to backbone but uses concepts from message queues typically found in an enterprise environment.
+An async javascript event broadcast implementation using routes and channels.
+This approach is similar to backbone but uses routes and channels typically found in message queus in enterprise environments.